emuso

 The interval

 Lastly, musicians also use the term INTERVAL as a synonym, meaning two pitches some number of semitones apart.
-We may say “play an interval of 3 semitones, starting off the pitch E,” or “play an interval of 3 semitones anywhere” … so here you’d randomly choose a fret, and then play either 3 frets higher or 3 frets lower on that same string.
+We may say “play an interval of 3 semitones, starting off the pitch E,” or “play an interval of 3 semitones anywhere” … so here you’d randomly choose a fret, and then play either 3 frets higher (towards the bridge) or 3 frets lower on that same string.
 If we said “play an interval of 3 semitones above an arbitrary pitch,” then you’d randomly choose a fret, and then play 3 frets higher.

 Notice that an interval always involves TWO pitches, no more, no less.